microsoft/aed-content-nasa-su20/PythonBasicsModule/2-Comments.md

 # text and then see what type of space rock it is.
 # If the rock matches a certain type of rock
 # it will increase the count of that rock type by 1.
+# Basalt is a common type of rock found on the moon.

 def countRocks(rockText):
     if(rockText == "Basalt"):